SylphAI-Inc/AdalFlow/docs/source/index.rst

     <div style="text-align: center;">
         <p>
-            <em>LightRAG</em> helps developers with both building and optimizing <em>Retriever-Agent-Generator</em> pipelines.<br>
+            <em>LightRAG</em> helps developers build and optimize <em>Retriever-Agent-Generator</em> pipelines.<br>
-            It is light, modular, and robust,  with a 100% readable codebase.
+            Embracing a design philosophy similar to PyTorch, it is light, modular, and robust, with a 100% readable codebase.
         </p>
     </div>